Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Problem Scenarios

 To generate a set of trajectories that complies with the safety constraint, a discrete-time nonconvex optimal control problem for fault-tolerant spacecraft proximity operation is formulated as follows:

 The objective of the optimization problem is to minimize the total control cost, modeled as the sum of impulsive maneuver magnitudes.
 The discrete-time qnsROE dynamics, subject to impulsive velocity changes $\boldsymbol{u}_k \in \mathbb{R}^3$ applied in the Radial–Tangential–Normal (RTN) frame, are presented in Eq.~\eqref{eq:ocp_rpod_dyn}.
-The State Transition Matrix (STM) $\Phi(t_{k+1}, t_k) \in \mathbb{R}^{6\times6}$ and the control input matrix $\Gamma_k = \Gamma(t_k) \in \mathbb{R}^{6\times3}$ are analytical functions of the target’s orbital elements, independent of the relative state itself~\cite{damico_phd_2010}, allowing the dynamics to be expressed as a Linear Time-Varying (LTV) system.
-An STM model that incorporates the secular $J_2$ perturbation is adopted in this work~\cite{koenig2017new}, and the first-order control matrix $\Gamma_k$ follows the formulation in D’Amico~\cite{damico_phd_2010}.
-The boundary conditions and waypoint passage are imposed through Eqs.~\eqref{eq:ocp_rpod_bc} and ~\eqref{eq:ocp_rpod_wyp}, respectively.
+The State Transition Matrix (STM) \( \Phi(t_{k+1}, t_k) \in \mathbb{R}^{6\times6} \), which incorporates the secular \(J_2\) perturbation \cite{koenig2017new}, and the control input matrix \( \Gamma_k = \Gamma(t_k) \in \mathbb{R}^{6\times3} \) \cite{damico_phd_2010} are analytical functions of the target's orbital elements and are independent of the relative state itself.
+Accordingly, the dynamics can be expressed as a Linear Time-Varying (LTV) system.
+The boundary conditions and passage of $L$ waypoints are imposed through Eqs.~\eqref{eq:ocp_rpod_bc} and ~\eqref{eq:ocp_rpod_wyp}, respectively.